Meet the Psychologists

-Dr. David Lillenstein came to the Derry Township School District at the beginning of the 2002-2003 school year.
+Dr. David Lillenstein has worked for the Derry Township School District in Hershey, PA since 2002.
 Dr. Lillenstein holds a bachelors degree in Psychology from the State University of New York - College at Buffalo, a Master’s degree in Educational Psychology from Indiana University of Pennsylvania, and in 2002 he completed his Doctorate in School Psychology at Indiana University of Pennsylvania, where he specialized in family-school relations.
-He is certified in Pennsylvania as a “school psychologist” and “supervisor of school psychological services” and has also earned the distinction of “Nationally Certified School Psychologist” (NCSP).Prior to Derry Township, Dr. Lillenstein worked for two years (1994-1996) as a school psychologist in East Stroudsburg Area School District as an employee of the Colonial Intermediate Unit #20, as well as for six years (1996-2002) with the Mechanicsburg Area School District.
-David lives in Mt.
-Gretna with his wife, Tiffany, and children, Sadie, Keara, Emma, and Benjamin.
+He is certified in Pennsylvania as a School Psychologist and Supervisor of School Psychological Services and has also earned the distinction of “Nationally Certified School Psychologist” (NCSP), and Model School Psychology Intern Supervisor by the National Association of School Psychologists.
+Additionally, in 2019, he was awarded an Impact Award and the 2019 Alumni Scholar Award by the IUP College of Education and Communications for his contributions to the field of school psychology.
+Dr. Lillenstein has been actively involved in the Association of School Psychologists of Pennsylvania as President (2015-2020), PPA Liaison (2006-present), and Conference Chair (2010-present), and he is currently the Pennsylvania Delegate to the National Association of School Psychologists.
+Prior to Derry Township, Dr. Lillenstein worked for two years (1994-1996) as a school psychologist in East Stroudsburg Area School District as an employee of the Colonial Intermediate Unit #20, as well as for six years (1996-2002) with the Mechanicsburg Area School District.
+Dr. Lillenstein lives in Mt.
+Gretna, PA with his wife, Tiffany, and children, Sadie, Keara, Emma, and Benjamin.